-The term 'Vested Rights' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Vested Rights' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Vested Rights refers simply to rights that cannot be taken away.
 In finance, they refer specifically to one of several topics.
 The most common pertains to employer-provided retirement benefits or stock incentives.
 They describe the non-forfeitable rights on either employer contributions to the qualified retirement plan or pension plan account or to stock incentives provided as a valuable incentive by the employer.
 Such vesting will give the employee tangible rights to a portion of the employer-owned assets over time.